backk-node/backk-cli/README.md

   * HTTP/1.1 (default)
   * HTTP/2
 * Do you want to access remote microservices using Kafka?
 (Yes/**No**) (This will be asked only if you did not select Kafka consumer in one of the earlier questions)
-* Do you want to access remote microservices using Redis?
+* Do you want to access remote microservices using Redis or use Redis response cache?
 (Yes/**No**) (This will be asked only if you did not select Redis consumer in one of the earlier questions)
 * What Docker registry do you want to use in development environment?
 (Default: docker.io)
 * What Docker repository namespace do you want to use in development environment?
 * What Docker registry do you want to use for main branch releases?
 (Default: docker.io)